-Day 6: This morning we see Tsarevets Royal Hill.
-This medieval stronghold was besieged by the Ottomans towards the end of the 14th century for months before succumbing and marking the fall of the Bulgarian Empire.
-Next, we drive north to the UNESCO World Heritage Site of Ivanovo, a complex of rock-hewn churches, chapels, and monasteries constructed during the 12th century.
-The interior of the caves are covered with the original extraordinary 14th -century wall paintings.
+Day 6: Begin the day at Tsarevets Royal Hill, a medieval stronghold that was besieged by the Ottomans for months before finally succumbing in 1393, marking the fall of the Bulgarian Empire.
+Next, we drive north to the UNESCO World Heritage Site of Ivanovo, a complex of Christian sanctuaries cut out of the living rock during the 12th century.
+The cave interiors are decorated with superb medieval wall paintings.
 Continue to Ruse, located on the right bank of the Danube with the country of Romania on the opposite side of the river.
-It is considered one of the most beautiful towns in Bulgaria due to its Neo-Baroque and Neo-Rococo architecture.
+It is considered one of the most beautiful towns in Bulgaria due to its refined Neo-Baroque and Neo-Rococo architecture.
 The Ruse Regional Museum contains the 5th-century BC Borovo Treasure, a hoard of gold-plated silver dining items, many displaying images of Greek gods.
 Spend one night in the Hotel Ana Palace in Ruse.
 (B/L/D)